 For Professionals

 This segment of my website is offered to therapists who may be interested in my work and methods.
 I intend to be responsive to your requests or inquiries about Expressive Arts therapies, particularly Sandtray.
 I am interested in hearing from you about topics you may want addressed.
-Please contact me here.
+Feel free to email me.

 I have been teased for decades about being a Sandtray “pusher.”
 This may be true as I certainly have found Sandtray to be a powerful approach for people who are able to use it, including myself.
 This is why I encourage any professional with a bit of curiosity on the subject to give it a try.
 There are ways to explore the Sandtray process without a large financial commitment.
 Sandtray is an excellent part of self-care.
 I invite you to review the comments of several colleagues below.
-I have included sample photographs from a variety of people.
+For a few Sandtray set-up basics, see my two blog articles written to help you to begin using this method.
+[Blog: Basics 1 & 2]

 The Sandtray approach offers these advantages: